 we’re committed to reducing our carbon footprint as much as possible and offsetting what we can’t reduce by 200%.

-as part of our commitment to sustainability, we don’t offer express shipping (express, particularly same and next day, is more carbon-intensive than regular delivery) and we discourage “change of mind” returns due to the environmental impact of double shipping, wasted packaging and damaged returns. unfortunately when we return online purchases, they don’t just automatically go back on the shelf: one study found that 84% of returned garments are burnt or sent to landfill.
+as part of our commitment to sustainability, we discourage express shipping (express, particularly same and next day, is more carbon-intensive than regular delivery) and “change of mind” returns due to the environmental impact of double shipping, wasted packaging and damaged returns. unfortunately when we return online purchases, they don’t just automatically go back on the shelf: one study found that 84% of returned garments are burnt or sent to landfill.

 we also reuse our own packaging as much as possible to cut down on waste, that’s why you’ll sometimes receive your order in an old wastebased box or our samples in not-so-perfect mailers!